 CCAP pays for part of the child care costs, and you co-pay for a portion based on the size of the family, the amount of your income, and the number of children in care.

 A single mother of two in Louisiana who earns no more than 158% of poverty may be eligible for child care assistance.
-Call 1-888-524-3578 for assistance.
+Proof of residency and income are required.

 You may also access the Quality Start website, administered by the state of Louisiana, to locate quality licensed child care centers in your neighborhood based upon ranking.